matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 <h2 class="title"></h2>
 <h2>1.
 What is it?</h2>
 <p>Understand what you are proposing to acquire: what is it?
-Gather general information: artist, title, date, medium, duration, edition details, provenance, artist’s dates, credit line, display dimensions
+Gather general information: artist, title, date, medium, duration, edition details, provenance, artist’s dates, credit line, display dimensions.
 Understand key qualities of the work and prepare a description of the elements necessary to maintain the integrity of the artwork.
 This includes:</p>
 <ul>
 <li>Artist statement about the work (from artist, gallery or seller)</li>